Ascent of Mullach an Eilein on 2009-04-12

 Three days later, Ian T and I returned to St Kilda on a "tourist" day trip and summitted Bioda Mor on Dun

 Later that same year, 13 Sept, we were back again.
-Ian T and I stayed with the boat, and while the rest of the party were up the hill we discovered a much neater E side landing point, about 200m further north (see below): a decent landing with easy slabs (easy YDS 3) leading directly to the grass above.
-However it may be a little more exposed to the swell.
+Ian T and I stayed with the boat, and while the rest of the party were up the hill we discovered a much neater E side landing point, about 200m further north (see below): a decent landing with easy slabs (easy YDS 3 when the rock is dry, needing a lot more respect when damp) leading directly to the grass above.
+However it tends to be a little more exposed to the swell.

 See Cnoc Glas (Soay) report for an account of the September trip which also included Soay, Dun and Stac Levenish.